-With the controversial tax change IR35 being delayed to 2021, contractors/freelancers and businesses that hire them now have time to take steps to adhere to the IR35 ruling.
+With the controversial tax change IR35 being delayed to April 2021, freelancers and businesses hiring contractors now have time to take steps to adhere to the IR35 ruling.

 What is IR35?

 IR35 (off-payroll working) is being implemented to prevent limited company contractors from avoiding tax when they are really private sector employees.
 For example, if a sole trader operates as a limited company, but is treated as a normal employee, they are deemed to be ‘inside IR35’ and will be required to make additional tax and national insurance contributions.
 This is also known as a ‘disguised employee‘.

 Taking different measures to avoid an IR35 investigation is essential for all contractors.
 So here are 10 tips that you can follow so that IR35 won’t apply to you.